ActiveDPO: Active Direct Preference Optimization for Sample-Efficient Alignment: Methodology

-Note that, in addition to being theoretically grounded, our selection strategy enjoys two other advantages.
-Firstly, our uncertainty criterion is defined using the LLM that we are training instead of some other external models used in the existing methods~\citep{NeurIPS24_melo2024deep,ICML24Workshop_das2024active}.
-Using uncertainty defined without the LLM implicitly assumes that different LLMs need the same data for preference alignment which does not hold practically (as we will show in the experiments).
-Therefore, our selection strategy is specific to the LLM used and hence is able to select data that better suits the LLM for human preference alignment.
-Secondly, our selection strategy selects data that directly improves the reward function defined by the LLM and hence directly improves the LLM generation, due to the use of DPO.
-This strategy is in contrast to prior work that focuses on selecting the data points to improve the reward function that will be used in RLHF.
-An additional reinforcement learning process needs to be done to obtain the final LLM.
-This complication makes the data points selected not necessarily helpful for the LLM alignment performance as having a better reward function does not always result in a better RL-trained LLM.
+In addition to being theoretically grounded, our selection strategy offers two practical advantages.
+First, our uncertainty criterion is defined using the LLM being trained, rather than external models used in existing methods~\citep{NeurIPS24_melo2024deep,ICML24Workshop_das2024active}.
+Defining the uncertainty criterion independently of the LLM implicitly assumes that different LLMs require the same data for preference alignment, an assumption that does not hold in practice, as we demonstrate empirically in~\cref{sec:experiments}.
+Our selection strategy is therefore model-specific, enabling it to identify and select data that is better tailored to aligning the target LLM with human preferences, leading to more effective preference optimization.
+Second, our selection strategy directly targets data that improves the implicit reward function defined by the LLM and, consequently, its generation quality, through the DPO objective.
+This contrasts with prior work that selects data to improve a separate reward model used in RLHF, which subsequently requires an additional reinforcement learning step to obtain the final LLM from the learned reward model.
+This two-stage dependence introduces a potential misalignment between the data selection objective and the final alignment goal: even if the reward model improves, the subsequent RL step may fail to fully capitalize on this improvement, meaning that selected data points may not translate directly into better alignment performance of the final aligned LLM.